vietduc1441/vietduc1441.github.io/_posts/2015-10-11-sch-headlight-intro.markdown

 Some of framework/toolkit/language we are proficient:

 - Mendix, MxGraph, Leaflet
-- Angular, jquery, dojo
+- Angular, Jquery, Dojo
-- Typescript, javascript
+- Typescript, Javascript
+- Gulp, Grunt